ygor-sena/42cursus-FdF/README.md

 ## Project diagram

-Since the project in quite big, the diagram bellow helps to get an overview of the whole project.
+Since the project in quite big, the diagram below helps to get an overview of the whole project.
 Each `.c` file has functions that can be global or static, which means respectively the functions in red and blue.
 As you can see, the core of the project corresponds to five files:

 - `fdf.h`: contains all the necessary functions and helpers to be called by the program.
 - `instance.c`: inicializes all variables necessary to render the map.